xmavv/link_extension/readme.md

 ### Built with

 - HTML, CSS, JS
-- Safe browsing google api
+- safe browsing google api
+- chrome local storage (extension storage) for colors and on/off button

 ### What I learned